Yanzz231/MaidDesu-Comic/README.md

 ## Disclaimer

-I am not affiliated with Yanz-Restapi, I made this project for educational purposes only.
+I am not affiliated with MaidDesu - Comic, I made this project for educational purposes only.

 If you like using this website, donate to them to keep their servers up and running.